alx2009/K197Control/K197control_commands.md

 - The control mode is not changed.
 - Trigger mode is set to "One shot trigger on TALK/GET event"

 After this command is received, the Voltmeter will stop masuring.
-A single meaasurement will be triggerd when a new command is received indicating a TALK/GET event (bits 3-0 in B1 set to 1100).
+A single meaasurement will be triggered when a new command is received indicating a TALK/GET event (bits 3-0 in B1 set to 1100).

 # Command Data - B2 Encoding